waegaein/tail-recursion/README.md

 Some fits better into iteration, whereas some fits into recursion.
 However, plain recursion is not so great when it comes to performance.
 Tail recursion may come here to the rescue.
-There is not actually a tail call optimization in Python, nevertheless, the trick here shows performance/resource boost which is comparable to iteration.
+There is not actually a tail call optimization in Python, nevertheless, the trick here shows performance/resource boost comparable to iteration.

 ## Installation
 1. Clone repository.